Can you claim flight compensation due to flight strike?

 Airline cancellations due to strike

 When an airline’s crew goes on strike, it often results in heavy flight disruptions.
 This causes great inconveniences and confusion for air passengers.
 If you have experienced flight delays or flight cancellations due to airline strikes and were traveling to or from the EU, you may be entitled up to 600 € in airline strike compensation.
-Below you will find a list of the most recent airline strikes where the customers do not have a claim for compensation.
+Below you will find a list of the most recent airline strikes.

 There were many Ryanair strikes in recent years – cabin crew strikes in Spain and Portugal, ten-day nationwide strikes and pilot strikes.
 The strikes resulted in hundreds of flight delays and flight cancellations.